Scale invariant radiative neutrino mass model: Phenomenological consequences

 where $M_\eta^2=\frac{1}{2}(M_{\eta_R}^2+M_{\eta_I}^2)$.
 As found from this formula, $\tilde\lambda_5\not=0$ is a necessary condition of the neutrino mass generation in this scheme.
 Since a small $\tilde\lambda_5$ term is included in eq.~(\ref{custlag}) as one of the custodial symmetry violating terms,\footnote{It should be noted that $\tilde\lambda_5$ is irrelevant to both $\beta_{\lambda_{H\phi}}$ and $\beta_{\lambda_\phi}$ in eq.~(\ref{beta}) and then the difference $\lambda_{H\phi}-\frac{\lambda_{HS}}{\lambda_{\phi S}}\lambda_\phi$ is not affected by it.} active neutrino masses can be generated through this process also in the present model.
 As is well known, they can be consistent with the neutrino oscillation data for such a small $\tilde\lambda_5$ even if $M_j$ and $M_\eta$ take TeV scale values.

-For simplicity, we assume that neutrino Yukawa couplings $h_{\alpha j}$ realize the tribimaximal mixing \cite{otribi} in the neutrino sector,\footnote{Although it cannot cause a nonzero mixing angle $\theta_{13}$ in the neutrino sector, a favorable value of $\theta_{13}$ could be obtained in the PMNS matrix \cite{pmns} through the help of mixing in the charged lepton sector \cite{theta13,n1dmo}. } and we take them as \cite{tribi0,tribi}
+For simplicity, we assume that neutrino Yukawa couplings $h_{\alpha j}$ realize the tribimaximal mixing \cite{otribi} in the neutrino sector,\footnote{Although it cannot cause a nonzero mixing angle $\theta_{13}$ in the neutrino sector, a favorable value of $\theta_{13}$ could be obtained in the PMNS matrix \cite{pmns} through the help of mixing in the charged lepton sector \cite{theta13,n1dmo}. } and we take them in the weak interaction basis as \cite{tribi0,tribi}

 In that case, neutrino mass eigenvalues are found to be expressed as